-Reporting on AML and CTF activities, as well as potential incidents, is organized in each Group company in a manner that ensures that the management and the boards of directors of relevant companies receive all material information without undue delay, and that Sampo plc’s Compliance organization is informed of all relevant incidents.
-Sampo plc’s Compliance organization is responsible for organizing the reporting to Sampo plc’s Audit Committee and Board of Directors.
+Reporting on AML and CTF activities, as well as potential incidents, is organised in each Group company in a manner that ensures that the management and the boards of directors of relevant companies receive all material information without undue delay, and that Sampo plc’s Compliance organisation is informed of all relevant incidents.
+Sampo plc’s Compliance organisation is responsible for organising the reporting to Sampo plc’s Audit Committee and Board of Directors.

 Furthermore, If has risk-based procedures in place for identification, verification, and KYC procedures.
-If’s customer databases undergo AML screening six days a week in accordance with national legislation.
-All hits on PEP or sanction lists are assessed by authorized decision makers and all decisions are stored.
-Countries imposed with restricted measures, sanctions adopted by the EU or UN and high-risk jurisdictions with strategic deficiencies by EU and FATF undergo enhanced due diligence.
-All transactions to countries on these lists and jurisdictions with strategic deficiencies by EU and FATF are automatically stopped and assessed manually by authorized decision makers before approval.
+If’s customer databases undergo AML screening six days a week, in accordance with national legislation.
+All identified politically exposed persons or sanction lists are assessed by authorised decision-makers, and all decisions are stored.
+Countries on which restricted measures, or sanctions adopted by the EU or UN, are imposed, and high-risk jurisdictions with strategic deficiencies identified by the EU and Financial Action Task Force (FATF), undergo enhanced due diligence.
+All transactions to countries on these lists and jurisdictions with strategic deficiencies identified by the EU and FATF are automatically stopped and assessed manually by authorised decision-makers before approval.

 If has reporting channels in place on the intranet both for suspected money laundering or terrorist financing and for reporting of internal irregularities.
 All employees have an obligation to immediately report suspected money laundering or terrorist financing to If’s Investigation unit.
 The Investigation unit reviews and investigates the reports and, if necessary, the AML officer reports any suspicions to the authorities.
 Ongoing AML and CTF activities and any suspicions of or reported money laundering incidents are reported to the company management.